a-s-codelabs/helix-ai/README.md

 A powerful browser extension for AI-powered web interactions with integrated content extraction and formatting capabilities.

+For reviewing google chrome builtin challenge 2025, please use this version 0.0.3

 ## Features

 ### 🔭 Telescope UI